TuringIntern2018/TuringIntern2018.github.io/benchmark.md

 ## Runtime vs number of cores used

 The inverse of runtime time seems to vary linearly as the number of cores increase, at least provided there's enough memory.
-The data used here was n=10^8, p=10, with 100gb memory per executor.
+The data used here was n=10^8, p=10, with 100gb memory per executor, and the algorithm was linear regression with LASSO penalisation.

 ![alt text][logo]